Generic name: clofibrate [ kloe-FYE-brate ]

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly to lower your cholesterol and triglyceride levels and to decide if you should continue to take it.

-Do not stop taking clofibrate without first checking with your doctor.
-When you stop taking clofibrate, your blood fat levels may increase again.
+Do not stop taking this medicine without first checking with your doctor.
+When you stop taking this medicine, your blood fat levels may increase again.
 Your doctor may want you to follow a special diet to help prevent that.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.